ArcadeHustle/RingEdge_NoKey_softmod/README.md

 https://segajinwin.com

 It is clear he's really obsessed with Sega Jinwin based arcade stuff.
-"Bought a new domain name"
+"Bought a new domain name"<br>
-"Jingwen Sega really is a magic company."
+"Jingwen Sega really is a magic company."<br>
-"I miss it very much."
+"I miss it very much."<br>
 https://woodu.me/youxinmailegeyuming/

 You can see the original Sega Jinwin site in on The Internet Archive<br>